|This small town is quite popular: one of

 small town, with narrow cobbled streets; Centre for olive

 oil, apricots and aromatic plants.
 Arcaded market square,

 are no castles here, but an ancient city with traces of the old

 ramparts, and three gateways into the old city.
 There is a

-mediaeval cathedral, and next door to it an archaeological museum.
+medieval cathedral, and next door to it an archaeological museum.
 A

 few kilometres away is the village of Suze la Rousse with its very

-impressive mediaeval castle.
+impressive medieval castle.
 Market day is Tuesday.